The Economic Impact of Coronavirus

 Think about reporting for, not just reporting about

-Given the majority of this country can not afford to weather the financial disaster that the coronavirus represents, that means we as reporters have an obligation to be providing information that is useful to this wide swath of the population, not just “about” their experience.
+Given that many cannot afford to weather the financial disaster that the coronavirus represents, that means we as reporters have an obligation to be providing information that is useful to this wide swath of the population, not just “about” their experience.

 These are terms that are commonly used but are often not the most accurate way of describing a person or group of people.